ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - 'kdc_dh_creds', to ask for and retrieve the Group Manager's Diffie-Hellman authentication credentials, in case the joining node supports the pairwise mode of Group OSCORE and the access token authorizes to join pairwise-only groups (see {{ssec-token-post}}).

-* OPT3: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if the 'sign_info' parameter is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.
+* OPT3: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if the 'sign_info' parameter is not used: possible early discovery by using the approach based on the CoRE Resource Directory and described in {{I-D.tiloca-core-oscore-discovery}}.

 * OPT4: Optionally, specify possible or required payload formats for specific error cases: send a 4.00 (Bad Request) error response to a Join Request (see {{ssec-join-req-processing}}).